- Will the herbicides referenced here kill my fish?

 Q. Do I have to have a pesticide applicator’s license to purchase and apply aquatic herbicides?

 - A. Yes and No. Most of the registered aquatic herbicides can be purchased without a pesticide applicator’s license.
 The exception is 2,4-D compounds which require a license to purchase and apply in Texas (in other states check with the Department of Agriculture).
 Habitat (active ingredient imazapyr) is also an exception because “by label” it can only be applied by a person with an “Aquatic Applicator’s” license.
 On one’s own property it can be purchased and applied by anyone with a general applicator’s license.
+See our ‘do I need a permit page’ to determine if you need a permit, which is based on the size of your property.

 Q. Where can I purchase aquatically registered herbicides?